pippim/pippim.github.io/programs/homa.md

    caption="HomA Enter Bluetooth LED MAC Address.png"
 %}

-## Use Happy Lighting to Discover LED MAC Address
+## Use Happy Lighting to Discover LED Device Name

-Using your smartphone Happy Lighting app you can also see the Bluetooth LED Light Strip device name and MAC address:
+Using your smartphone Happy Lighting app you can also see the Bluetooth LED Light Strip device name:

+{% include image.html src="/assets/img/HomA/HomA Happy Lighting Device.png"
+   alt="HomA Happy Lighting Device" style="float: left; width: 50%; margin: .5rem 2rem 1rem 10rem;"
+   caption="HomA Happy Lighting Device.png"
+%}

+The *Happy Lighting* smartphone app works with many common Bluetooth Smart LED Light Strips.

+For the App to work, **HomA** cannot be running and connected to the LED Light Strip using Bluetooth.

+In the App, selected the icon with three green horizontal lines.
+Then click "My Device".

+In this screenshot, the device name is `QHM-T095`.

+After running the *Happy Lighting* App, exit it so it doesn't conflict with **HomA** operations.

 ---